Why choose this course

 Mathematics with Music placements

-Mathematicians are in demand in many areas of business and industry, and this breadth is reflected in the Professional Training placements that students can undertake as part of their course.
+Mathematicians are in demand in many areas of business and industry, and this breadth is reflected in the Professional Training placements that students can take up as part of their course.

 You might choose to gain experience in financial services, including banking and insurance; computer programming; or logistics.
-You might even be involved in an internet start-up.
+You might even get involved with an internet start-up.

-On placement, you will be visited periodically by an academic member of staff who will track your progress and help ensure that you have a successful experience.
+On placement, you’ll be periodically visited by a member of academic staff who will track your progress and help ensure that you have a successful experience.

-Transfer between programmes which do or do not include a Professional Training placement is possible during the first year, so a decision made on this when you apply can be changed later.
+Transfer between courses which do or do not include a Professional Training placement is possible during the first year, so a decision can always be changed after you apply.

-Professional Training placements are an option for you, whichever programme you choose to take.
-Placements provide you with an opportunity to enhance your academic studies, with practical experience augmenting your knowledge and skills.
+Professional Training placements are an option for you, whichever course you choose to take.
+They provide you with an opportunity to enhance your academic studies, with practical experience to boost your knowledge and skills.